 The Syngenta Foundation and the Indian Council for Research on International Economic Relations (ICRIER) are conducting a study to measure the amount of support channeled into the agricultural sector and find ways to rationalize the subsidy so as to bring efficiency and sustainable growth in agricultural production.
 The study focuses on understanding the many complexities of a range of existing subsidies, and their delivery mechanisms and impact, and tries to suggest policy measures that can address the deficiencies and issues.

-Reforming agriculture for faster, inclusive, and sustainable growth is critical for India in order for it to provide food, fodder and fiber for a large and growing population of 1.25 billion.
+Reforming agriculture for faster, inclusive, and sustainable growth is critical for India in order for it to provide food, fodder, and fiber for a large and growing population of 1.25 billion.
 Such a large country has to produce much of its food requirements domestically, in a manner that is globally competitive and environmentally sustainable.
-The agricultural sector contributes the least to India’s GDP (around 18%) but it is the sector which absorbs almost half of the workforce.
+The agricultural sector contributes the least to India’s GDP (around 18%) but it is the sector that absorbs almost half of the workforce.
 The average size of an Indian farm holding is just 1.15 hectares.
-85% of its land holdings, cultivating about 44% of area, belong to the category of small and marginal farmers with less than two hectares of land.
+85% of its land holdings, cultivating about 44% of the area, belong to the category of small and marginal farmers with less than two hectares of land.
 Also, because an average household still spends about 45 percent of its expenditure on food (NSSO, 2011), food price volatility impacts everyone.
-The World Development Report of 2008 revealed that one percentage growth in agriculture was at least two to three times more effective in reducing poverty than the same growth coming from non-agricultural sectors.
+The World Development Report of 2008 revealed that one percent growth in agriculture was at least two to three times more effective in reducing poverty than the same growth coming from non-agricultural sectors.

 All this speaks of a much higher priority that needs to be accorded to Indian agriculture as far as public resources and policies are concerned.
-It is with this view that Syngenta Foundation and the Indian Council for Research on International Economic Relations (ICRIER) proposed to undertake a study on 'Supporting Indian Farms the Smart Way'.
-The objective of the study is to measure the amount of support channeled into the agricultural sector and find ways to rationalize the subsidy so as to bring efficiency in agricultural production.
-The task of rationalizing subsidies is not easy since any movement towards that goal receives a huge political response.
+It is with this view that Syngenta Foundation and the Indian Council for Research on International Economic Relations (ICRIER) proposed to undertake a study on 'Supporting Indian Farms the Smart Way.
+The objective of the study is to measure the amount of support channeled into the agricultural sector and find ways to rationalize the subsidy so as to bring efficiency to agricultural production.
+The task of rationalizing subsidies is not easy since any movement toward that goal receives a huge political response.
 Hence, the study makes a sincere effort to understand the many complexities of the sectors and tries to suggest policy measures that can address them.

 The following key issues are addressed in the study: